raspberrypilearning/cd-sebento-scratch-2/en/step_5.md

 You should see it do the same thing as before!
 The only difference is that now you're getting the number of repeats from a list instead of having typed it directly into the `repeat`{:class="blockcontrol"} block.

 So you've managed to replace one set of numbers with a list.
-But how about doing the same with the sprites that match up with those numbers?
+How about doing the same with the sprites that match up with those numbers?
 You'll do this on the next card!